bagder/uncurled/emails/toyota-corola.md

 offers for cars and is used in lots of other independent software installs as well.

-This usually has a minuscule affect on my every day.
+This usually has a minuscule effect on my every day.
 I am of course thrilled over hundreds of millions of more curl installations in the world but the companies that ship curl for these vehicles normally do not contact me and curl is a really stable product so not a lot of them speak up on the issue